The New Year is from this moment forward!

 You can find more specifics on how to set and achieve goals in this podcast episode.

-Ask yourself this daily, preferably in meditation, visualization time and/or as you go to sleep at night:
+Ask yourself this daily, preferably in morning meditations and again as you go to sleep at night:

 Alternate expanding on these one at a time.
-Like creating a painting, or writing a chapter, each aspect can be developed and take more form over time.
+Like creating a painting, or writing a chapter, each aspect will be developed and take form over time through daily vision and effort.

 “By the end of this year…….”